odoo/documentation/content/applications/finance/accounting/bank/feeds/enablebanking.rst

 If it's your first attempt at authorization, try again later in case of maintenance.

 If this issues is still occuring, please contact Odoo support.
-When contacting support please include time of authorization attempt and whether you are using a business or personal account.
+When contacting support please include time of authorization-attempt and whether you are using a business or personal account.

 Additional authorization guidance currently available for